a-russell1/gov1005_final/README.md

 I got my data from hockeyabstract.com, which had collected annual data from the last 12 years on NHL team and individual statistics.

+Questions to think with:
+- Can an individual carry a team?
+- If so, is that individual often the top goal-scorer on their team?
+- Is the reason that certain players contribute more because they get more opportunities?

 Results: